Suraj052/Authentication_App/README.md

 # Authentication_App

 An application made from flutter using dart language firebase.

-\nAuthentication using email and password
+Authentication using email and password

-\nSignUp Page
+SignUp Page

 SignIn Page

 Forgot Password Page

 Home Page